nikomatsakis/babysteps/babysteps/_posts/2017-05-02-gnome-class-integrating-rust-and-the-gnome-object-system.md

 to `init`, presumably, except that it would give access to a `&self` pointer.

-Similarly, we could extend `gobject_gen!` does not offer is a more ""traditional" OO constructor model, similar to the one that Vala offers.
+Similarly, we could extend `gobject_gen!` to offer a more "traditional" OO constructor model, similar to the one that Vala offers.
 This too would layer on top of the existing code: so your `init()` function would run first, to generate the initial values for the private fields, but then you could come afterwards and update